Unemployment claims system baffles Mainers left without benefit checks

 “Because of the extremely high call volume associated with these two primary issues, we have had to add staff and two telephone lines to help manage the call level,” she said.

-She also said there are technical issues.
+She also said there are technical problems.

 “When data migrates, there are often little glitches that occur,” she said.

-Over the last few weeks, Hudson said most of the issues that have come to the department’s attention have been resolved.
+Over the last few weeks, Hudson said most of the problems that have come to the department’s attention have been solved.

-For the most part, she said the new system was performing as expected, and the department was pleased with the transition.
-She said they were able to isolate the problems in the first week and fix them, and they are still fixing smaller problems, which they hope to have addressed by the end of the week.
+For the most part, she said, the new system was performing as expected, and the department was pleased with the transition.
+She said staffers were able to isolate the flaws in the first week and correct them, and they are still solving smaller problems, which they hope to have addressed by the end of the week.

 “We have made those with the most claims pending a priority,” she said.